Domestic, family and sexual violence experienced by people with disability

-- People with disability have a higher risk of experiencing violence than people without disability
+- People with disability have a higher risk of experiencing domestic, family and sexual violence than people without disability

 - People with disability can also experience more barriers to access support services

 - Being aware of the issues people with disability experience can help to prevent further violence and increase safety.